 - Veggie ideas: cherry tomatoes, carrots, pea pods, cucumbers, cauliflower or broccoli spears, celery, fresh green beans, colored peppers – cut fun shapes to encourage dipping

-- Dip ideas: hummus, homemade yogurt with spices or yogurt cheese dip, ranch dressing, even ketchup if it’ll get them to eat their veggies!
+- Dip ideas: hummus, homemade yogurt in the crock pot with spices or yogurt cheese dip, ranch dressing, even ketchup if it’ll get them to eat their veggies!

 - Frozen peas are simple and tasty!